 Under a sales funnel system, you can ensure that your prospects are properly prepared before you present them the sales equation.

 You should also ensure that your prospects are happy to resolve particular customer issues.

 Even as your sales prospect agrees with your perspective, it shouldn’t be the mark to hoisting your flag of success.
 Because it doesn’t necessarily mean that you are now closer to a winning solution.
 Instead, you may even have to cross miles before reaching the much sought-after amicable solution.

-In a negotiation table, there could oceans separating the prospect saying ‘yes, and closing the particular deal.
-This means that you should consider deal closures as the most important metric rather than reaching the simple agreement.
+In a negotiation table, there could be oceans separating the prospect saying ‘yes, and closing the particular deal.
+This means that you should consider deal closures as the most important metric rather than reaching a simple agreement.

 Yes, I know, easier said than done, right?

 Most salespeople try to follow the cues in body language and read between sentences to make sense of their chances of closing a particular prospect deal.
-Usually, these are the shallow and meaningless way of understanding the prospect.
+Usually, these are the shallow and meaningless ways of understanding the prospect.

 Having a steady grip on negotiation tactics opens up a better way of managing customer interactions.
 You need to have in-depth customer information to handle things around these circumstances.